-Arteta outwits Guardiola: Arsenal beats City, reaches final
+Arteta outwits Guardiola: Arsenal beats City to reach final

 Second in the Premier League, City already knows it will be in the Champions League next season after overturning a two-season European ban.

-But winning a record-extending 14th FA Cup could be Arsenal’s only route into the Europa League with the north London team 10th in the standings with two games remaining.
+But winning a record-extending 14th FA Cup could be Arsenal’s only route into the Europa League, given its 10th place and two games remaining.

+“If we are in Europe,” Arteta said, “it will help, obviously, because financially we will be stronger.”

 BURNLEY EYES EUROPE